Stocks stagger higher after mixed report on April inflation

-NEW YORK (AP) — Stocks are stumbling higher in jumbled trading on Wall Street Wednesday after a report showed inflation slowed last month, though it was still worse than feared.
+NEW YORK (AP) — Stocks are stumbling mostly higher on Wall Street Wednesday after inflation slowed last month but still came in worse than feared.

-The S&P 500 was 1% higher after waffling between modest gains and losses in the first few minutes of trading.
-The Dow Jones Industrial Average was up 330 points, or 1%, at 32,491, as of 10:23 a.m.
-Eastern time, and the Nasdaq composite was 0.6% higher.
+The S&P 500 was 0.4% higher after waffling between gains and losses in early trading.
+The Dow Jones Industrial Average was up 315 points, or 1%, at 32,480, as of 11:49 a.m.
+Eastern time, and the Nasdaq composite was 0.5% lower as tech stocks again lagged the market.

 Wall Street has been transfixed on the nation's high inflation, and where it's heading, because it's causing the Federal Reserve to yank the supports it propped under markets for most of the pandemic.
 The Fed has flipped aggressively toward raising interest rates after seeing high inflation last longer than it expected.

 Wednesday's report from the U.S. Labor Department showed inflation slowed a touch in April, down to 8.3% from 8.5% in March.
-Investors also found some glass-half-full signals that inflation may be peaking.
+Investors also found some glass-half-full signals in the data that inflation may be peaking and set to ease further.

 Nevertheless, the numbers were still higher than economists forecast.
 They also showed a bigger increase than expected in prices outside food and gasoline, something economists call “core inflation” and which can be more predictive of future trends.